This article was updated December 5, 2023.

 The overarching focus is on high availability of management information and facilitating collaboration.
 This alignment contributes to business agility and facilitates responsiveness to markets.

-The following are examples of how technology companies have used CPM systems to drive growth.
+The following are examples of how companies have used CPM systems to drive growth.

 The management team of a software company successfully secured an additional round of funding though extensive planning in spreadsheets and manually gathering and calculating information to make their pitch.